 Stein-Parbury, J 2021, Patient and Person: Interpersonal Skills in Nursing, 7th edn, Elsevier, Sydney.

 McKenna, L & Mirkov, S 2021, Mckenna’s drug handbook for nursing and midwifery, L McKenna & S Mirkov (eds), 9th edition., Lippincott Williams & Wilkins, Sydney.

 Online LearningAll material will be presented online via MyUni in CANVAS.

 Learning & Teaching Activities

-Simulated Learning Environments (SLE) – the simulated learning environment provides students an opportunity to practice a range of communication and psychomotor skills prior to attending clinical placement.
-Importantly the SLE also enables clearly constructed, well considered clinical scenarios which nurture and challenge student development.
-The new Adelaide medical and health school SIMM suite provides a state of the art clinical training venue with dedicated nursing lecturers with expertise in low and high fidelity simulation.
-Students will learn to take vital signs on each other and provide a range of activities of daily living.
-The lab setting enables assessment of basic life support and manual handling.
-Further enhancement of the lab facility will enable high fidelity simulation to ensure the skills development of students occurs across the three years of the program.
+Simulated Learning Environments (SLE) – the simulated learning environment provides students with an opportunity to practice various communication and psychomotor skills before attending a clinical placement.
+Importantly the SLE also enables constructed, well-considered clinical scenarios that nurture and challenge student development.
+The new Adelaide Medical and Health School SIMM suite provides a state-of-the-art clinical training venue with dedicated nursing lecturers with expertise in low and high-fidelity simulation.
+Students will learn to take vital signs on each other and to practice a range of activities of daily living.
+Further enhancement of the lab facility will help high-fidelity simulation to ensure students' skills development occurs across the program's three years.
 The SLE is especially complimentary to the PBL style of content delivery used in the 3rd year of the program.